 Ideas, backlogs, prioritization, and roadblocks all in thirty seconds?
 I thought this was a pipe dream before I learned about using a Kanban board.
-A Kanban board is a tool used to visualize tasks and their status’.
-Here’s a quick snapshot of one.
+A Kanban board is a tool used to visualize tasks and their statuses.

 Kanban Board Elements

 Within the Kanban Board above, columns are based on the needs of the project.

 - Not Ready – Tasks on the horizon but waiting for more information